 Architecture of the Velankanni Church

-Within the premises of the church is found the Shrine Basilica Main Church, Our Lady’s Tank, Lower Basilica, Upper Basilica Morning Star Church and Naduthittu Church.
+Today, the church campus houses several important structures, including the Shrine Basilica Main Church, Our Lady’s Tank, the Lower Basilica, Upper Basilica Morning Star Church, and Naduthittu Church.

 Velankanni Church Opening Timings